bahtou/docker-getting-started/README.md

 # NOTES

+The `Dockerfile` is constructed with the premise that it is ready for production.
+The `docker-compose` file is for development, such that it overrides matching params in the `Dockerfile`.
+For production, only the `src` directory is needed.

 Docker compose automatically creates a project name if one is not specified.
 The default project name is the name of the directory.

 * [project name](https://docs.docker.com/compose/reference/overview/#use--p-to-specify-a-project-name)